jwulf/camunda-cloud-test-drive/README.md

 Along the way there will be links into the documentation and pointers to resources that you can use to start developing with [Zeebe](https://zeebe.io) and Camunda Cloud.
 You can always come back and dive deeper into the different aspects as you need.
 The purpose of this demo is to give you an overview - a bigger picture that you can slot the details into.

+The current speed run record for completing it is 14 minutes, but we reckon 30 minutes is a good amount of time to set aside.

 ## Setup

 * Get a [Camunda Cloud](https://camunda.io) Account.